mongock/flamingock-docs/site/v1/driver/driver-mongodb-springdata.md

 #### - Driver extra configuration (step 6)

 ##### Transactions
-In order to use MongoDB transactions, we need to enable transactions in Mongock(this won't be required in next versions as transactions will be enabled by default).
+In order to use MongoDB transactions, we need to enable transactions in Flamingock(this won't be required in next versions as transactions will be enabled by default).

 With builder
 ```java